jacksonmalms/create-azure-vm/README.md

 </p>
 <p>
 Select the resource group and Vnet that correspond to the ones we just created, and now we can see a visual representation of the network we just made!
-Now we are finished, but if you you are unable to see the the topology and get a red text box instead, please proceed to the next step.
+Now we are finished, but if you you are unable to see the topology and get a red text box instead, please proceed to the next step.
 </p>
 <br />